 The second is the “representativeness” heuristic, a bias where a situation is judged by similarity to previous experiences or events.
 This can be useful for making a quick decision, but it can also be limiting as it may lead to close-mindedness, such as falling back on stereotypes.

-In a 1983 study, participants were asked to judge the probability that a woman named Linda (who had liberal interests as a student) was a feminist, a bank teller, or both a bank teller and feminist.
+1983 study, participants were asked to judge the probability that a woman named Linda (who had liberal interests as a student) was a feminist, a bank teller, or both a bank teller and feminist.
 Probability dictates that the likelihood of her being both a bank teller and feminist would be less than her being either a feminist or a bank teller.
 However, many participants judged that she was more likely to be a bank teller and a feminist than a bank teller alone.
 Effects of the representative heuristic are plentiful and include, among others, the “Gambler’s Fallacy,” “Hot Hand Fallacy” and “Base Rate Fallacy.”

 The third heuristic is “anchor and adjust.”
 The idea is that if you are trying to estimate an unknown quantity, such as next year’s sales numbers or the price of Microsoft stocks next week, you anchor on one value and adjust that as new data or evidence comes to light.
 This is perfectly reasonable, but people are often influenced by inappropriate anchors.
 They can also fail to adjust sufficiently.

 In one study, Tversky and Kahneman spun a wheel of fortune numbered 1 to 100 in a subject’s presence.
 They then asked the subject a question, such as to estimate the percentage of African nations in the United Nations.
 Although the number on the wheel was clearly random, the estimates given were influenced by the spun number: those with low numbers gave low estimates and those that had high numbers gave high estimates.
 In this case, people were influenced by inappropriate anchors, but in other cases they adjust insufficiently.